LAND BASED YOGA

 Yoga Philosophy, Lifestyle and Ethics: Explore Yoga history and philosophy, Yogic lifestyle choices and ethics for Yoga Teachers.

 Earn your RYT (Registered Yoga Teacher) credential by taking our 200-hour live Yoga Teacher Training program.
 These workshops will be offered in a few cities throughout the year.
-Please see more details on our Registered Yoga Teacher page, or, if you are ready to register for an RYT program, check our schedule on our registration page.
+Please see more details on our Registered Yoga Teacher page.

 Kids Yoga Teacher Training - Lisa Roberts of YoYo Yoga School will be teaching a Kids Yoga Teacher Training at our Nashville school.
 She will be teaching Module A, which is 21 hours of training.
 If you are an RYT interested in earning your RCYT credential, we plan to invite Lisa back to Nashville to teach Modules B and C so that you may complete your RCYT.
 Detailed information about the training may be found on Lisa's website.
 To learn more, or if you are ready to register for our Kids Yoga Teacher Training program, check our schedule on our registration page.